Gokul-Techwriter/technical-writing-portfolio/user-guides/jira-web-user-guide.md

 **A:** Yes, Jira has the option to create a team task, which allows you to assign work to members of a group.

 **Q2.
-Is the software for this website available?**
+Is Jira available as a desktop application?**

-**A:** No, it is a web-based application.
+**A:** Jira is a web-based application.
 However, mobile systems (Android and iOS) have separate app services.

 ## 8. Additional Information and Contacts.

-For more information, refer to Jira's **Help Center** and **AI chat systems**.
+For additional support, refer to the **Atlassian Help Center** or contact **Atlassian Support**.

 ## 9. License and Compliance

-Jira is a web-based application by Atlassian, with access granted under their Terms of Service.
-Users must comply with data protection regulations, and redistribution is strictly prohibited.
-For the latest licensing and compliance info, refer to Atlassian's documentation.

----
+Jira Cloud is a proprietary software product developed by Atlassian Pty Ltd. Usage is governed by Atlassian’s Terms of Service and Privacy Policy.

 ---